Lisa Bulawsky

 Lisa Bulawsky is a contemporary artist known for her works on paper, temporary public art, and printmaking.

 Education and career

 Bulawsky received her B.A. in Studio Art from the University of California, Santa Cruz in 1989, a graduate certificate in Studio Art in 1990, also from the University of California, Santa Cruz, and completed her M.F.A. in Printmaking from the University of Kansas in 1995.

-Bulawsky is a Professor of Art and, as of 2020, the chair of the MFA in Visual Art in the Sam Fox School of Design & Visual Arts at Washington University.
+Bulawsky is a Professor of Art and, as of 2020, the chair of the MFA in Visual Art in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
 She also holds the position of director of Island Press and is a founding member of the art collective Fifty-Fifty.

 Selected works

 Lisa Bulawsky is known for her exploration of the philosophical implications of the mark, the matrix, and the multiple inherent in printmaking.
 Books featuring her work include Printmaking at the Edge, Printmaking: A Complete Guide to Materials and Processes, American Print Makers, and Disposable City.
 In 2013, the artist Nina Katchadourian visited with Lisa Bulawsky and they discussed the collaborative experience in a 2018 article published in Art in Print.